krand7/aftertheICU/README.md

 - Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright [![Creative Commons 3.0](http://i.creativecommons.org/l/by-nc-sa/3.0/80x15.png)](http://creativecommons.org/licenses/by-nc-sa/3.0)

-Copyright (c) 2015 Division of Sleep and Circadian Disorders Program in Sleep and Cardiovascular Medicine.
-See [LICENSE](https://github.com/sleepepi/patstrial.org/blob/master/LICENSE) for further details.